 The Calgary Public Library acknowledges the traditional territories and oral practices of the Blackfoot people, the Nakota people of the Stoney Nation, the Beaver people of the Tsuut’ina Nation, and the peoples of the Métis Nation of Alberta, Region Three.

-The successful candidate will participate in delivering programming, information services, tours, training and outreach, with significant focus on serving both Indigenous populations and patrons with special needs.
+The successful candidate will participate in delivering programming, information services, tours, training, and outreach, with a significant focus on serving both Indigenous populations and patrons with special needs.

 - Proactively assists Library members with collection questions and makes recommendations;